httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 Example-IntHeader: 1; a; b=?0
 ~~~

-Note that this requirement is only on serialisation; parsers are still required to correctly handle the true value when it appears in parameters.
+Note that this requirement is only on serialisation; parsers are still required to correctly handle the true value when it appears in a parameter.

-Parsers MUST support at least 256 parameters on an item or inner-list, and support parameter keys with at least 64 characters.
+Parsers MUST support at least 256 parameters on an Item or Inner List, and support parameter keys with at least 64 characters.
 Field specifications can constrain the types and cardinality of individual parameter names and values as they require.

 ## Dictionaries {#dictionary}

-Dictionaries are ordered maps of name-value pairs, where the names are short, textual strings and the values are items ({{item}}) or arrays of items, both of which can be parameterised ({{param}}).
-There can be zero or more members, and their names are unique in the scope of the dictionary they occur within.
+Dictionaries are ordered maps of name-value pairs, where the names are short, textual strings and the values are items ({{item}}) or arrays of items, both of which can be Parameterised ({{param}}).
+There can be zero or more members, and their names are unique in the scope of the Dictionary they occur within.

-Implementations MUST provide access to dictionaries both by index and by name.
+Implementations MUST provide access to Dictionaries both by index and by name.
 Specifications MAY use either means of accessing the members.

-The ABNF for dictionaries is:
+The ABNF for Dictionaries is:

 ~~~ abnf
 sh-dictionary  = dict-member *( *SP "," *SP dict-member )